triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 })
 ```

 I was on the [W3C TAG](https://tag.w3.org/) when WakeLock was proposed for implementation and [participated in reviewing it](https://github.com/w3ctag/design-reviews/issues/126).
-I seem to remember a long debate about whether explicit user-interaction should be required in order to trigger a WakeLock, and I feel like that's a good practice anyway, so I've chosen to activate it here only when you double click the body of the document.
+I seem to remember a long debate about whether explicit user-interaction should be required in order to justify granting a WakeLock, and I feel like that's a good practice anyway, so I've chosen to activate it here only when you double click the body of the document.

 ### Processing and scoring photos

-This is the part of the blog post where I finally get to the point, I think - I know, I'm shocked as well but here we are.
+This is the part of the blog post where I am in danger of finally getting to the point, I think - I know, I'm shocked as well but here we are.
 Here's how I wanted that upload handler to work:

 ```typescript
 app.post("/upload", upload.single("image-file"), async (req: Request, res: Response) => {